Saving for retirement is a boring exercise.

-When choosing such experts, be sure to turn to someone with experience managing self-directed alternative investments for retirement.
-Many experts recommend working with a fee-based financial planner rather than an adviser who works on commission.
+Be sure to turn to someone with experience managing self-directed alternative investments for retirement, and go with a fee-based financial planner rather than an adviser who works on commission.

-Also, people who open self-directed IRAs cannot use the funds to buy an investment from or sell an investment to a disqualified person as defined by the IRS in Internal Revenue Code Section 4975.
+You also cannot use the funds to buy an investment from, or sell an investment to, a disqualified person as defined by the IRS in Internal Revenue Code Section 4975.

 Disqualified people include the IRA owner and family members such as spouses, parents, grandparents and great-grandparents, children and their spouses, and grandchildren and great-grandchildren and their spouses.